Systax-Technologies/backend/README.md

 ### PATCH `/api/v1/warehouse/products`

-Update the field of a specific product
+Update the fields of a specific product

 #### Required Headers: <!-- omit in toc -->